cnshinchan/Reclaim/README.md

 # Reclaim
-An effective tool of searching Google IP
+An effective geek tool of searching Google IP